 Health Benefits of Triticale

 Just as with fiber, triticale has a higher content of protein than either wheat or rye.
 This means that cell production throughout the body can be increased, metabolic and enzymatic processes can be optimized, and general bodily functions can be far more efficient.
 Proteins are the building blocks of cells, as they can be broken down into their component amino acids and then re-structured into whatever materials our body needs to stay healthy.
-Along with protein, triticale also contains manganese, folic acid, and a number of other nutritional elements that are essential for cell production.
+Along with protein, triticale may also contain manganese, folic acid, and a number of other nutritional elements that are essential for cell production.

-Triticale is an impressive source of minerals, many of which play an important role in the production of bone tissue.
+Triticale is an impressive source of minerals, many of which may play an important role in the production of bone tissue.
 Zinc, phosphorous, calcium, and manganese are all integral parts of bone production and strength in the body.
 People with frail bones or aging people who are experiencing age-related bone degradation would do well to add triticale to their diet, as it can significantly boost bone growth, speed up bone healing, and prevent conditions like osteoporosis.

 The highest content of minerals found in triticale is manganese, and while this isn’t always the most discussed mineral in our diet, it is certainly a powerful one in these quantities.
 There is more than 300% of the daily recommended intake of manganese in a single serving of triticale.
 Manganese serves a number of functions, as already explained, but it also is a co-factor in manganese superoxide dismutase, which is a powerful antioxidant.
-High levels of manganese and this enzyme have been connected to a reduction in oxidative stress conditions, including asthma and various skin conditions.
+High levels of manganese and this enzyme have been connected to a reduction in oxidative stress conditions, possibly including asthma and various skin conditions.

-Triticale, like wheat and rye, contain high levels of gluten, so those who suffer from gluten intolerance or allergies, such as Celiac disease, should avoid triticale and try other non-gluten health cereals that won’t cause severe allergic reactions and gastrointestinal trouble.
+Triticale, like wheat and rye, contains high levels of gluten, so those who suffer from gluten intolerance or allergies, such as Celiac disease, should avoid triticale and try other non-gluten health cereals that won’t cause severe allergic reactions and gastrointestinal trouble.